 However, we liked the security of having a doctor to provide oxygen and care in case something went wrong at the high altitude.
 We also enjoyed having a hot meal provided after the 6 mile walk.

-My tip: Wait a few days in Cusco to acclimate before you book the trek to Mount Vinicunca be better prepared for the high altitude and prevent altitude sickness.
+My tip: Wait a few days in Cusco to acclimate before you book the trek to Mount Vinicunca to be better prepared for the high altitude and prevent altitude sickness.